ChiaraTarenghi/finalCapstone/README.md

 ## Installation

-To install and run My Awesome Project locally, follow these steps:
+To install and run finalCapstone locally, follow these steps:

 1. Clone the repository from GitHub: